StevenThuriot/Nova.Threading/README.md

 * Allows graphical validation of controls.

-* Allows the usage of asynchronous actions where you don’t have to worry about a thing, the framework will take care of it.
+* Allows the usage of asynchronous actions where you don't have to worry about a thing, the framework will take care of it.

 * Easily customizable for your project.
 All resources are present in the resource dictionary and can be overwritten by the project using the framework.